Tim Lollar: San Diego Padres

 Lollar spent the strike-shortened 1981 season splitting time between the starting rotation and the bullpen for the Padres.
 He had a record of 2–8 in 24 games, including 11 starts, and an ERA of 6.10.

 In 1982, Lollar was installed in the starting rotation permanently.
 He rewarded the Padres with a career-high 16 wins while lowering his ERA to 3.13.
 He was in turn rewarded by being made the Padres' Opening Day starter in 1983, but he slumped badly, posting a record of 7–12 with an ERA of 4.61.
 The Padres made the postseason for the first time as a franchise in 1984, with Lollar going 11–13 with a 3.91 ERA.
 He made two postseason starts—one each in the NLCS and the World Series—but did not make it out of the fifth inning in either one.
-In the third game of the World Series, against the Detroit Tigers, Lollar pitched just 1.2 innings, giving up four runs, including a home run to Marty Castillo.
-After the season, he was traded to the White Sox, along with Ozzie Guillén, Bill Long and Luis Salazar, primarily in exchange for LaMarr Hoyt.
+In the third game of the World Series, against the Detroit Tigers, Lollar pitched only 1.2 innings and gave up four runs including a home run to Marty Castillo.
+After the season, he was traded to the White Sox, along with Ozzie Guillén, Bill Long, and Luis Salazar, primarily in exchange for LaMarr Hoyt.